Menu:

 Toolbars, Menu items

-PowerPoint no longer has toolbars or menus.
-Instead, it has an "Add-Ins" tab on the ribbon.
-When you install add-ins that create toolbars and/or menu items in earlier versions of PowerPoint, they now appear on the Add-Ins tab.
-For example, here's what the Add-Ins tab looks like after you've installed the PPTools Starter Set:
+PowerPoint 2007 and later no longer have toolbars or menus.
+Toolbars now appear on an Add-Ins tab.
+For example, here's what the Add-Ins tab looks like after installing the PPTools Starter Set:

 This makes add-ins less convenient than in previous versions of PowerPoint.
 You now must first click the Add-Ins tab in order to use them.
 But read on ...